Velertra/landing-page/README.md

 Could have spent more time on the side borders so the could flex with the page.

-Also need work with git more. moving imgs. orginizing.
+Also need work with git more. moving imgs. organizing.
 Go over the git section again.

 Need to add extra pages